evangowan/paleo_sea_level/readme.md

 If you use this script setup, please acknowlege using the following references.

+Gowan, E.J., Zhang, X., Khosravi, S., Rovere, A., Stocchi, P., Hughes, A.L., Gyllencreutz, R., Mangerud, J., Svendsen, J.I. and Lohmann, G., 2022.
+Reply to: Towards solving the missing ice problem and the importance of rigorous model data comparisons.
+Nature communications, 13(1), pp.1-5. https://doi.org/10.1038/s41467-022-33954-x

 Gowan, E.J., Zhang, X., Khosravi, S., Rovere, A., Stocchi, P., Hughes, A.L.C., Gyllencreutz, R., Mangerud, J., Svendsen, J.-I., and Lohmann, G., 2021.
 A new global ice sheet reconstruction for the past 80000 years.
 Nature Communications, 12, 1199. https://doi.org/10.1038/s41467-021-21469-w

 Gowan, E.J., Tregoning, P., Purcell, A., Montillet, J.P. and McClusky, S., 2016.
 A model of the western Laurentide Ice Sheet, using observations of glacial isostatic adjustment.
-Quaternary Science Reviews, 139, pp.1-16.
+Quaternary Science Reviews, 139, pp.1-16. https://doi.org/10.1016/j.quascirev.2016.03.003

 Special thanks: